-Department gets set to launch world’s only MA on The Beatles
+Department of Music launches world’s only MA on The Beatles

 A unique new programme from the University of Liverpool’s Department of Music will examine the cultural and creative legacy of The Beatles.

 Launching in September 2021, the MA in The Beatles: Music Industry and Heritage will explore how The Beatles, their music and their story are inextricably bound up within an increasing number of creative and cultural industries including music, media and social media, tourism, and heritage, amongst others.

 It will be the only programme of its kind globally, and will appeal not only to those currently working in or aiming to carve a career in the music and creative industries, but also museums and galleries, the arts, and the tourism and leisure sectors.